kanzwataru/knz-gfxdemos/README.md

 ## Sample Programs
 * vk_hello: Just a simple Hello World for Vulkan
 * vk_meshview: Simply displaying arbitrary meshes exported from Blender.
 Includes Blender exporter and sample data.
+* vk_hlsl: Sample using HLSL instead of GLSL, forked from vk_meshview

 ## How to compile
 This project uses a simple CMake setup.
 It handles copying sample data and compiling shaders as well.